Colonel Homer: Ratings and critical reviews

 In its original broadcast, "Colonel Homer" finished 22nd in the ratings for the week of March 23–29, 1992, with a Nielsen rating of 14.8, equivalent to approximately 16.63 million viewing households.
 It was the highest-rated show on Fox that week.

 Since airing, the episode has received mostly positive reviews from television critics.
 Nate Meyers of Digitally Obsessed rated the episode a 5 (of 5) and called it "another great" episode that chronicles the love between Homer and Marge, showing the "ups and downs" of their marriage.
 He said Lurleen's songs are "filled with clever observations", but it is Homer's befuddlement that makes it a "classic" episode.
 Meyers added, however, that country music fans might "take offense at Matt Groening's script, which hams up every stereotype imaginable".
 DVD Movie Guide's Colin Jacobson said that after the "great" previous episode "Dog of Death", "one might expect some drop-off with 'Colonel Homer', but virtually none occurs.
 It offers another classic episode that benefits from a memorable guest voice performance from D'Angelo.
 Homer's moment in the sun creates a fun plot and the program nicely lampoons the country music business."

-The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, said the episode is a "good example of The Simpsons fixing itself on a target (in this case, country and western music) and extracting every possible gag.
+The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Gary Russell and Gareth Roberts, said the episode is a "good example of The Simpsons fixing itself on a target (in this case, country and western music) and extracting every possible gag.
 Lurleen's songs are all marvelous."
 Hock Guan Teh of DVD Town said he enjoyed the episode, and although it does not contain the "usual amount" of The Simpsons humor, the "rich character development itself makes this episode worth multiple viewings.
 However, anyone allergic to country music should give this one a pass!"